 Tapas originate in the South of Spain, more precisely Andalusia.
-Although in Barcelona, Catalonia, tapas came later than in the rest of the country.
-The “trend” arrived in Barcelona only about 30-40 years ago, but it picked up at a fast pace.
-Today being one of the few cities in Spain where you can find the biggest variety of Tapas going from traditional to molecular.
-I’ve been living in Barcelona for a few years now and tried a whole lot of Tapas bars.
-Here are, not in order of preference, my “10 must-try Tapas places” to experience on your next trip to Gaudi’s city!
-Some will need a reservation a few weeks in advance others are not taking any reservations.
-I’ll let you know all about it down here.
+Although in Barcelona, Catalonia, tapas came later on… around about 30-40 years ago.
+However, it picked up at an incredibly fast pace.
+Today, being one of the few cities in Spain where you can find the biggest variety of Tapas ranging from traditional to molecular!

 1. Cal Pep